-For track-specific checklists to the QE, and for past QE statements, please visit https://anthroadmin.ucsc.edu/dokuwiki/doku.php?id=graduate_students:qualifying_exam_resour ces
+For track-specific checklists to the QE, and for past QE statements, please visit this Wiki page: https://anthroadmin.ucsc.edu/dokuwiki/doku.php?id=graduate_students:qualifying_exam_resources

 Timing of the Exam

 Students are required to take their QE by the end of their third year.
 A student's second year review form should indicate in which quarter students expect to take the QE.